California woman charged with spitting on Asian American man in racist attack: ‘It’s very targeted vitriol.'

 The victim, who hasn’t been identified, also declined to press charges against Inman, so police let her go.

-But authorities said the Mountain View police department continued investigating the incidents and later brought the case to the Santa Clara District Attorney’s Office, which chose to press charges for the alleged spitting incident.
+But authorities said the Mountain View Police Department continued investigating the incidents and later brought the case to the Santa Clara District Attorney’s Office, which chose to press charges for the alleged spitting incident.

 “There’s a big difference between somebody taking under $20 worth of items from a shop where the shop owners don’t want to press charges compared to somebody spitting body fluids on a stranger in the middle of a pandemic,” Leung told The Post.
 “One is so much more serious than the other.
 In that case, it’s very targeted vitriol.”